catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 .. image:: ../first-instance/dashboard_assets/ubuntu-source.png

 Navigate to the **Flavor** tab.
 This is where we select the compute resources we want to assign to our compute instance.
+Flavors are described in more detail in :ref:`instance-types`.

 Order the flavors by **VCPUS**, and select an appropriate size.